PoisotLab/ms_metaweb_perspectives/README.md

 interactions; most of these methods rely either on linear algebra, or on pseudo-random walks on graphs.

+@Gaucher2021OutDet - embeddings don't assume a specific structure of the network, add to previous paragraph

 One prominent family of approaches we do not discuss in the present manuscript is Graph Neural Networks [GNN; @Zhou2020GraNeu].
 GNN are, in a sense, a method to embed a graph into a dense subspace, but belong to the family of deep